ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 - `#lang slideshow` contains stuff helpful to display some shapes
 - `circle`, `rectangle`, `arrow` are function names
 - we can execute thoses function by putting them between parenthesis, passing arguments separated by spaces inside the parens.
-- the REPL is sufficient to interpret directly those inputs, and ouputs the result
+- the REPL is sufficient to interpret directly those inputs, then ouputs the result

 !["REPL](/blog/2021-09-08-one_day_with_racket/img/02-repl.png)